October 24, 2007

 Governor, DNR urge voluntary water conservation

-As the severe drought lingers, Gov. Mark Sanford is encouraging all South Carolinians to voluntarily conserve water, "As this situation continues,
+drought lingers, Gov. Mark Sanford is encouraging all South Carolinians to voluntarily conserve water, "As this situation continues,

 we believe it's incredibly important for all South Carolinians to take individual initiative in doing what they can to conserve water.
 We think

 these conservation recommendations from DNR are a good step toward that end, and would urge citizens to do what they can at home or at work to impact their own water usage."

 State and local representatives from the South Carolina Drought Response Committee upgraded the drought level to severe for all counties except Beaufort and Jasper on Sept.
 5. Drought conditions have continued to deteriorate with significant impacts to most of the streams, lakes, and groundwater.
 According to the SC Department of Natural Resources’ Hydrology Office, 14 of the 17 monitored streams are now at the extreme drought level.
 Some lakes have declined to levels lower than during the 1998-2002 drought.
 Over most of the state, rainfall during all months this year except June has been below normal, according to the S.C.
 Department of Natural Resources’ State Climatology Office.
 The deficit is as much as 16 inches in some locations, while many areas experienced the driest ever July to September.